dgamepuzzle/Unity-Maze-Generator/README.md

 # Unity-Maze-Generator
-The Scripts for a Maze Generator I created in Unity
+The Scripts for a Maze Generator I created in Unity.
+It features three different algorithms: Binary Tree, Sidewinder and Recursive Backtracking.
+You can find the completed game on my website http://giannis-spentzas.com/MazeGenerator/